NCIP/cagrid-docs/README.md

-Welcome to the cagrid-docs Project!
+Welcome to the caGrid Documentation Project!
 =====================================

-cagrid-docs contains the documentation artifacts for the NCIP caGrid core infrastructure, Portal, and Workflow projects.
+caGrid Documentation contains the documentation artifacts for the NCIP caGrid core infrastructure, Portal, and Workflow projects.

-cagrid-docs is distributed under the BSD 3-Clause License.
+caGrid Documentation is distributed under the BSD 3-Clause License.
 Please see the NOTICE and LICENSE files for details.

 You will find more details about the various NCIP caGrid projects in the following links: